Mateen-Hassan/Mateen-dem/README.md

 # Mateen-dem
-This is my first Github repository.
+This is my first GitHub repository.
-Author - Mateen Hassan
+Author - Mateen Hassan.